JashAgrawal/supreme-toolkit/README.md

 Each module includes not only UI components but also server actions, API routes, hooks, and configuration, enabling instant integration of powerful features into any modern full-stack app.

+## 🧠 The Real Power: Predictable, Concept-Based Learning

+The true strength of Supreme Toolkit lies in **predictability** and **concept-based learning** rather than tool-specific learning curves.

+**Learn concepts once, use everywhere:**
+- Learn "payment gateway" concepts, not "Stripe-specific" or "Razorpay-specific" implementations
+- When we add new providers (Razorpay, PayPal, etc.), the setup actions, hooks, and patterns remain identical
+- Predictable file structure and API patterns across all modules, regardless of the underlying service

+**Reduced learning curve:**
+- Master payment concepts → works with any payment provider we support
+- Master authentication patterns → works with any auth provider (Google, GitHub, email, etc.)
+- Master email concepts → works with any email service (Resend, Nodemailer, etc.)

+**Framework-agnostic predictability:**
+- Consistent patterns mean you know exactly where functionality lives
+- Same hooks, same actions, same configuration patterns across all modules
+- Focus on building features, not learning tool-specific APIs

 ## ✨ Features

 - 🔐 **Authentication** - betterAuth with Google, GitHub, Email providers